 With more than 1.5 million K’iche’ and Kaqchikel speakers in Guatemala, the goal of the institute is to help students develop and advance proficiency in their chosen language and to gain a better understanding of the cultural and political contexts that have affected the historical development and preservation of the language.
 Efforts to protect these languages are playing a pivotal role in the Mayan struggle to regain control over their political and cultural destiny.

-Students pursuing K’iche’ Maya will spend three weeks in Antigua and three weeks in Nahualá.
+Students pursuing K’iche’ Maya will spend six weeks in Nahualá.
 Students pursuing Kaqchikel Maya will spend six weeks in Antigua.
 All students are placed with local families for home-stays.
 Students should be flexible and prepared for living conditions in Guatemala.
-Classes take place at UT Austin’s Casa Herrera— a great colonial mansion turned beautifully restored academic facility— which is centrally located one block north of Antigua’s Central Park.
+Classes in Antigua will take place at UT Austin’s Casa Herrera— a great colonial mansion turned beautifully restored academic facility— which is centrally located one block north of Antigua’s Central Park.

 Students will take one language course and one culture course.

 - Beginning, Intermediate, or Advanced Kaqchikel or K’iche’ Maya language (3 credits)